USS Richmond (1860)

-USS Richmond was a wooden steam sloop in the United States Navy during the American Civil War.
+USS Richmond was a wooden steam-powered sloop-of-war in the United States Navy during the American Civil War (1861–1865).

 Service in the Caribbean

-Richmond was launched on 26 January 1860 by the Norfolk Naval Shipyard, Portsmouth, Virginia.
-Commanded by Captain D. N. Ingraham, the ship departed Virginia 13 October 1860 for the Mediterranean.
-Upon her return to New York City 3 July 1861, the nation had already been plunged into civil war so she was immediately readied for sea.
-Her first war service began 31 July 1861 when she sailed for Kingston, Jamaica to search for the elusive Confederate raider Sumter commanded by Raphael Semmes.
+Richmond was launched on 26 January 1860 at Norfolk Naval Shipyard in Portsmouth, Virginia.
+Commanded by Captain D. N. Ingraham, the ship left Virginia on 13 October 1860, bound for the Mediterranean.
+Upon her return to New York City on 3 July 1861, the nation had been plunged into civil war, so the ship was immediately readied for sea.
+Her first war service began 31 July 1861 when she sailed for Kingston, Jamaica, to search for the elusive Confederate raider Sumter commanded by Raphael Semmes.
 Leaving Trinidad on 5 September, Richmond cruised along the southern coast of Cuba and around Cape San Antonio.
-Semmes, however, reached New Orleans, Louisiana; and, by 22 August, Richmond was at Kingston taking on coal again.
-Departing 25 August, Richmond arrived at Key West on 2 September en route north to join the Gulf Blockading Squadron.
+Semmes reached New Orleans, Louisiana; and by 22 August, Richmond was at Kingston taking on coal again.
+Departing 25 August, Richmond arrived at Key West on 2 September, then proceeded north to join the Gulf Blockading Squadron.